tflm91/CRM-System/README.md

 ### Enter purchase
 As an account manager, I would like to enter a new purchase.

 When I am logged in and click on "Purchases", I get a list with all purchases.
 If I click on the plus sign, a form opens.
 There I can select customers and items.
 I can also specify the quantity, but it must not be greater than the stock.
-When I click on "Save", the purchase is inserted with the current date and the stock of the items is reduced according to the quantity.
+Then I enter the date of the purchase.
+When I click on "Save", the purchase is inserted and the stock of the items is reduced according to the quantity.
 If I click on "Cancel", the changes are discarded.
 After that I see the current table.

 ### Delete purchase
-As a customer service representative, I would like to delete an order.
+As an account manager, I would like to delete a purchase.

-When I am logged in and click on "Orders", I see a list of all orders.
+When I am logged in and click on "Purchases", I see a list of all purchases.
 If I now click on the trash can next to an order, the order is deleted and the table is updated.
 However, this has no effect on the quantity of the item.

 ## Domain model
 ![Domain model](docs/domain-model-crm.png)